To render the same component multiple times in React, you need to do two things:

 This is a small improvement upon the previous approach.

-We still use Array() and fill() to create an array with four items and then use map() to create a component for every item in the array.
+We still use Array() and fill() to create an array with a specified number of items (in this example, 4).
+Then use map() to create a component for every item in the array.

-So if you need to render the component 4 times, use fill() to create array with four items.
+So if you need to render the same component X number of times, use fill() to create array with that number of items.

 In the body of callback function, return <Post> component and set its key attribute to index.